dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1529: Questioning the status quo is essential for justice.
+### T1529: Not blindly accepting injustice is important.

 |Support|
 |---|